 Windows Media Player Network Sharing service: If it is not desired to share Windows Media Player libraries, it is safe to disable this service.

-Windows search: Provides content indexing (like personal files and e-mail) to speed up searching this content.
+Windows search: Provides content indexing (like personnel files and e-mail) to speed up searching this content.
 Disabling this service will slow down the search process to a file by file search.
-Indexing takes place in the background at a moment the computer is not used, for this reason it is not necessary to disable the service.
+Indexing takes place in the background instantly the computer is not used, for this reason, it is not necessary to disable the service.

 Windows Media Center scheduler and receiver service: Starts other Media Center-services at startup if TV is enabled within Windows Media Center.
 The startup type of this service is automatic but delayed, which causes no delays at startup.
 If Windows Media Center is not used, it is safe to disable this service and the other Media Center services.